-Unlike heroin and crack, for which many rehabilitation and counselling services exist, party drugs often aren't associated with bad things like addiction, losing your job, losing your mind, and ruining your life.
-Owen hopes that in addition to helping individual users, his clinics will spread understanding of the dangers of these relatively new drugs through the medical world.
+Owen established the clinic to help people concerned with their own usage of recreational party drugs.
+Unlike heroin and crack, for which many rehabilitation and counselling services exist, these drugs often aren't associated with bad things like addiction, losing your job, losing your mind and ruining your life.
+As well as helping users in individual cases, he wants to spread understanding of the dangers of new drugs through the medical world.

-I gave Owen a call to find out what he's discovered from treating people.
+I gave Owen a call to find out what he's discovered from treating people at the clinic.

 I'm familiar with the category.
 What about the ways in which people take them?